 One beautiful thing about working in Hungary is that employers provide flexible work hours and conditions for part-time students.
-You can work between four to six hours per day.
+You can work between four and six hours per day.
 It is not bad at all, as it would give you quality time for your education as well.

 Higher institutions in Hungary have administration offices where students could make a stopover to obtain necessary information regarding available jobs within the vicinity.
-These offices also help students with guidelines on career planning and management through various programmes organized specifically for students looking for a job.
+These offices also provide students with guidelines on career planning and management through various programs organized specifically for students looking for a job.
 If you are fortunate enough, you could be employed by the offices to help in the administrative sector of the school.

 Easy Ways to Find a Part-time Job in Hungary